caruby/core/doc/sops/change.md

         git branch master
         git pull origin master

-* Check out a tracking topic branch.
+* Check out a topic branch.
 All changes are made on a branch rather than the master.
   The master branch is reserved for syncing to other repositories.
 The topic branch name is lower-case with dash separators.
 A bug fix is prefixed by +fix-+.
 A new feature is a descriptive name without a special prefix.
+Examples:

         git checkout -b fix-gleason-score         # bug fix git checkout -b web-service               # feature

+    If the bug is a hotfix to a release, i.e. if the bug might be rolled into a patch release, then checkout from the most recent release tag rather than the master, e.g.:

+        git checkout -b fix-gleason-score v1.5.4

 * Make the change on on the branch and add it to git, e.g.: